 The Hidden Costs Nobody Warns You About

-Managed WordPress pricing looks simple until you read the fine print.
-Every host has gotchas that destroy your profit margins.
-These costs multiply across client accounts.
+Managed WordPress pricing looks tidy until you read the small print.
+Every host has surprises that wreck margins.
+Multiply them across accounts and it snowballs.

 **Overage fees kill agency budgets**.
 WP Engine charges $2 per 1,000 extra visits.
-A client's viral blog post costs you $200 in surprise fees.
-Kinsta limits you to specific visitor counts.
-Then they force expensive plan upgrades.
+A client's viral post lands you with $200 in surprise fees.
+Kinsta caps visitors, then nudges you into pricier plans.

-Plugin restrictions create ongoing headaches.
-Managed hosts block caching plugins, backup solutions, and optimization tools.
-You'll spend hours explaining to clients why their favorite plugin isn't allowed.
+Plugin restrictions waste time.
+Managed hosts block caching plugins, backup services, and optimisation tools.
+You will spend hours explaining why a client's favourite plugin is banned.

 Here are the hidden costs that blindside agencies: